 Cloudways: Hosting is an essential part of Magento Stores.
 There are a number of Shared Hosting providers, and then there are Managed Cloud Hosting Providers like Cloudways, that provide 1-click installation for Magento.
 Which one would you prefer and why?

 Kristof: I am a fan of specialized hosting providers that know the platforms they are hosting inside and out.
 With shared hosting, you get what you pay for and you will only get limited support when you need it.
-Specialized Magento hosting providers have a lot more know-how and can generally offer better help when it’s needed.
+Best Magento hosts can generally provide better help when it’s needed and have a lot more know-how of the platform.

 1-click installers that are done well and don’t miss out important aspects like setting up cron jobs have their place.
 But they are really only the start of the journey and merchants will need ongoing support beyond the 1-click installer on future upgrades.